Fitbit Sense ongoing review: Time will tell how useful stress tracking can be

 Fitbit Sense: An up-close look at the designSee all photos

 Stress sensing is a totally different proposition.
-The Sense has an EDA (electrodermal activity) sensor that uses sweat to determine stress levels.
-It uses the metal rim on the top of the watch to complete a circuit and measure possible sweat-triggered stress markers over a 2-minute reading.
+The Sense has an electrodermal activity, or EDA, sensor that uses sweat to determine stress levels.
+It uses the metal rim on the top of the watch to complete a circuit and measure possible sweat-triggered stress markers over a two-minute reading.

 The stress reading results so far have been vague.
 One of Scott's initial readings showed a few EDA moments, which are those sweat-triggered incidents.
 But for the most part he seemed to be stress-free, according to the Sense.
 Considering he wore the Sense in a pandemic with two small children at home and during one of the busiest work weeks of the year, this reading did not reflect the reality he experienced.
 The app also didn't seem to provide any meaningful context as to why he experienced those early incidents and what how to improve on his results.